BlvckKryptonite/ATMSim/replit.md

-# ATM Simulator - Replit.md
+# VaultSim - Professional ATM Simulator

 ## Overview

-This is a full-stack ATM Simulator application built with React frontend and Express backend.
+VaultSim is a full-stack ATM Simulator application built with React frontend and Express backend.
 The application simulates a complete ATM experience including user authentication, account management, and transaction processing with receipt generation capabilities.
+Designed as a portfolio project by Muma K.

 ## User Preferences